 In the second part of the paper, we extend our analysis by considering more general probability distributions.
 In particular we consider distributions which are related via first-order stochastic dominance.
 If a certain distribution dominates another one, it gives relatively higher weight to partitions consisting of many coalitions.
 Our analysis has two goals: first, given that a relatively less concentrated partition hurts a deviant coalition, we present a novel way of modeling pessimism in a cooperative game with externalities.
 Secondly, we utilize this machinery to analyze the core in a Cournot market under a large number of distributions (other than the logit).

 We fix a pair of distributions satisfying the first-order dominance property.
 We show that the core of the game under the dominated distribution is contained in the core of the game under the dominant.
 In particular, this implies that the core under the logit distribution is contained in the core under any distribution that first-order dominates it.
 Thus we indirectly show that our Cournot game has a non-empty core for a large number of probability distributions.

-In particular, the above inclusion holds for the case of $\gamma$ core.
-Namely, the core under our distributions is contained in the core of the oligopoly game constructed under the assumption that outsiders remain separate entities (in our terminology, the $\gamma$ scenario corresponds to the degenerate distribution that assigns probability one to the singletons partition).
-Hence our concept of core refines the $\gamma$ core.
+In particular, the above inclusion holds for the case of $\gamma$-core.
+Namely, the core under the logit distribution is contained in the core constructed under the assumption that outsiders form singleton coalitions (in our terminology, the $\gamma$ scenario corresponds to the degenerate distribution that assigns probability one to the singletons partition).
+Hence our core refines the $\gamma$-core.

-Finally, we extend the analysis by allowing the deviant coalition to assume the role of Stackelberg leader in the market.
-Namely, a coalition that contemplates a deviation believes its opponents will select their quantities after observing its quantity choice.
-As in the case of simultaneous quantity choices, the deviant coalition reasons again probabilistically over the outsiders' partitions.
-We show that in such an environment the core of the corresponding game is always empty, in contrast to the simultaneous game.

-In what follows, we present the basic model in section 2 and in section 3 we present our results.
-Section 4 provides some extensions and section 5 concludes.
+In what follows, we present the basic model in section 2.
+In sections 3 and 4 we present our results.
+Section 5 concludes.